Blady-Com/gnoga/docs/user_guide.md

 end GnogaBoard.View;
 ```

-You can now give a try and open multiple browsers accessing the application (http://127.0.0.1:8080) and each will display instantaniously the changes made.
+You can now give a try and open multiple browsers accessing the application (http://127.0.0.1:8080) and each will display instantaneously the changes made.

 ```
 cd ~/workspace/gnogaboard